resolve109/study-aws-sa/aws-study-guide.md

   - Can be configured at the bucket level or with specific prefix filters
   - Provides a managed solution for regulatory compliance requiring geographic data redundancy
   - More efficient than custom Lambda solutions for copying objects between regions
+- **Secure Content Distribution**:
+  - For distributing copyrighted or sensitive content globally while restricting access by country, combine S3 with CloudFront geographic restrictions
+  - CloudFront's geographic restrictions feature can deny access to users in specific countries
+  - Use signed URLs to provide secure, time-limited access to authorized customers
+  - More effective for geographic restrictions than MFA and public bucket access
+  - More scalable than creating IAM users for each customer
+  - More efficient than deploying EC2 instances with ALBs in specific countries
+  - Provides both security and performance for global content delivery with granular access control

 ### Amazon FSx
 - **FSx for NetApp ONTAP**: